Transcending Digital Barriers with the Power of Satellites

 For medical professional on one of these ships, treating patients without e-health capabilities such as e-records, medical imaging and videoconferencing applications was practically impossible.

-It’s easy to see why working conditions and patient outcomes were vastly improved when ships plying those waters were equipped with SES’ e-health platform SATMED last year.
+It’s easy to see why working conditions and patient outcomes were vastly improved when ships plying those waters were equipped with SES’s e-health platform SATMED last year.

 Voters shouldn’t be excluded from having their say just because they live in isolated areas.
 However, gathering votes and interacting with polling stations can be difficult with limited communications access.